 Council adopts Meydenbauer Bay Park and Land Use Plan

 On December 13, 2010 the City Council unanimously and enthusiastically approved Resolution No. 8182, adopting the Meydenbauer Bay Park and Land Use Plan as recommended by the Steering Committee and Park Board, and incorporating Implementation Principles.
 For decades, the city has envisioned a new park at Meydenbauer Bay and reconnecting the Downtown to the waterfront.
 Planning of the park began in earnest in early 2007.
 Adoption of the Master Plan brings that vision one significant step closer to reality.
 Adopted Master Plan

 What does the Plan do?

-The Master Plan provides a memorable shoreline experience, improves pedestrian access to the water, reflects positive environmental stewardship, and helps increase awareness and understanding about the area's rich boating and whaling history while also providing multiple opportunities to gather, play and recreate.
-It includes such features as:
+The master plan provides a memorable shoreline experience, improves pedestrian access to the water, reflects positive environmental stewardship and helps increase awareness and understanding about the area's rich boating and whaling history, while also providing multiple opportunities to gather, play and recreate.
+The plan includes such features as:

 - Multiple and varied views to and from the water

 - Renovation of the historic Whaling Building

 - Beach and shoreline restoration